edgio-docs/edgio-docs/src/guides/v7/performance/prefetching.md

 title: Predictive Prefetch
 ---

-Improve performance by instructing web browsers to request popular pages and API calls before they are needed.
-This process, which is known as predictive prefetching, improves performance since it allows content to potentially already be cached locally when a user requests it.
-This means that the requested content may be rendered immediately instead of having to wait for a response from the origin.
+Predictive prefetching improves performance by allowing web browsers to request popular content before it is needed.
+This allows pages to be rendered immediately instead of having to wait for a response from the origin.

+A sample prefetching implementation is described below.

+1. A user visits a page on your website where predictive prefetching has been enabled.
+2. The user's web browser requests popular pages and API calls and stores this content locally.
+3. The user navigates to a different page.
+It is rendered immediately since that content was prefetched by the browser.

 ## Quick Start {/*quick-start*/}